pillimetlavamsi/Splunk/Attacks/SSH_Brute_Force_Attack/Readme.md

 2026-05-07T09:33:03 vamsi-VirtualBox sshd[6726]: Accepted password for vamsi from 192.168.56.103 port 49894 ssh2
 ```

-> The second `Accepted password` at `09:41:18` occurring right after two `Failed password` events (at `09:40:20` and `09:41:10`) is the classic brute force success pattern — multiple failures then a successful login.
+The second `Accepted password` at `09:41:18` occurring right after two `Failed password` events (at `09:40:20` and `09:41:10`) is the classic brute force success pattern — multiple failures then a successful login.

 ---

-**Key observations:**

-- The failed login events from Kali (`192.168.56.103`) appeared in Splunk with minimal delay after being written to `/var/log/auth.log` on Ubuntu
-- The timeline in Splunk clearly showed a **spike in auth events** during the brute force simulation window
-- The detection query accurately isolated the attacker IP and targeted username
-- The brute force pattern — multiple `Failed password` events followed by an `Accepted password` — was fully visible in Splunk search results

----

 ## Conclusion

-This lab demonstrated a fundamental but critical cybersecurity detection scenario: identifying SSH brute force attacks using a SIEM platform.
+This task demonstrated a fundamental but critical cybersecurity detection scenario: identifying SSH brute force attacks using a SIEM platform.

 **Key takeaways:**